-Sometimes it seems that you have an insurmountable mountain of studying to do, and just not enough time to do it.
+Sometimes it seems that you have an insurmountable mountain of studying to do and just not enough time to do it.

-Some people give up and accept that they will fail the test, but the truly persistent ones, the ones that have learned simple tricks to the trade are better off for it.
+Some people give up and accept that they will fail the test, but the truly persistent ones, the ones that have learned simple tricks to the trade, are better off for it.

 There are a few tricks you can use for whatever task that might fall in your lap.

-Taking notes, making flashcards and catching up on lesson plans should be routine things you do before you start studying, though.
+Taking notes, making flashcards, and catching up on lesson plans should be routine things you do before you start studying, though.

 Sure, this is easier said than done, but if you get into the routine of making the necessary preparations, you will almost certainly be successful.

-Whether it is on the bus, on the way to class or waiting at the dentist office, there is always a way to cram in a few minutes of studying.
+Whether it is on the bus, on the way to class, or waiting at the dentist’s office, there is always a way to cram in a few minutes of studying.

-By taking advantage of time where you would normally be waiting or staring at the wall you will need less time to cram.
+By taking advantage of the time where you would typically be waiting or staring at the wall, you will need less time to cram.